dotnet/docs/docs/framework/data/adonet/ef/language-reference/how-entity-sql-differs-from-transact-sql.md

  Entity SQL does not support this implicit coercion.
 Entity SQL provides the `ANYELEMENT` operator to extract a singleton value from a collection, and a `select value` clause to avoid creating a row-wrapper during a query expression.

 ## Select Value: Avoiding the Implicit Row Wrapper
- The select clause in a transact-SQL subquery implicitly creates a row wrapper around the items in the clause.
+ The select clause in a Transact-SQL subquery implicitly creates a row wrapper around the items in the clause.
 This implies that we cannot create collections of scalars or objects.
 Transact-SQL allows an implicit coercion between a `rowtype` with one field and a singleton value of the same data type.

  Entity SQL provides the `select value` clause to skip the implicit row construction.
 Only one item may be specified in a `select value` clause.
 When such a clause is used, no row wrapper is constructed around the items in the `select` clause, and a collection of the desired shape may be produced, for example, `select value a`.